 When I think of this, I immediately think of affirmations and manifesting what you do want into your life.
 We have thousands of thoughts per day, and up to 80% of them are negative.
 What you tell your subconscious repeatedly is what comes to fruition.
 You think your reality.

 When you focus on what you don’t want, you get exactly that ~ more of it.
 Which, in turn, makes you unhappy and sidetracks your creativity.

 To retrain your brain, stop telling yourself what you don’t want and instead focus on what you do want.
 Affirmations beginning with ‘I am’ or ‘I want’ work wonders for focusing your mind (and the universe) on what you do want from life.

 Caring What Others Think

 I’ve found that as an emotional, creative type INFJ, this is a hard one to get past.
 I’m all about people.
-I care about the world and about humanity and the negative ways we treat each other bothers me.
-If I could have everyone love each other I would – I’m still working on it.
+I care about the world and about humanity, and the negative ways we treat each other bother me.
+If I could have everyone love each other, I would ~ I’m still working on it.

 But there is a difference between caring what others think and letting it rule your life.

 Taking everything someone says to heart is destructive.
 Trolls, haters, nasty commenters, bad reviews, and art haters are everywhere.
 Letting them get to you is your choice.
 When you let them get to you, you’re handing them your happiness and letting them run your life.

 Discouragement from others happens.
 Even though you may be open-minded, others may not be.
 On your minimalism journey, others will not understand why you’re doing it.
 They’ll find ways to get you to conform and stop rocking the boat.